Pligr1m/CharlesLee_Portfolio/index.md

   I implemented text to speech by using pyttsx3 library which allows for text to be changed into speech from my ocr

+    -Challenges
--My biggest challenge at BSE was learning how to code and apply the software, as it was an entirely new experience for me.
-This slowed me down a bit which prevented me from adding the oled or button onto my project but besides that, I finished the base of my project and additional STT and TTS
+-My biggest challenge at BSE was learning how to code and apply software, which slowed my progress and kept me from adding the OLED or button to my project.
+I also faced issues with incompatible libraries, corrupted SD cards, and software compatibility with the Raspberry Pi’s operating system.
+Despite these setbacks, I completed the base of my project(Optical Character Recognition) and added extra STT (speech-to-text) and TTS (text-to-speech) features.

-- A summary of key topics you learned about
+    -Triumphs
+- My journey at BSE was filled with valuable learning experiences, especially with Python.
+I learned how to use Python to control different aspects of my project, from running code on the Raspberry Pi to integrating software features like speech-to-text and text-to-speech.
+Through trial and error, I developed a stronger understanding of Python’s syntax, libraries, and problem-solving applications, which gave me the confidence to build and expand my project’s functionality.
 - In the future after BSE, I hope to learn more about machine learning and its implementation in the real world and how it can help people.